-In this article, we’re going to use a simple example to introduce you to Solver technique and then in next article, we’ll present some complex examples to explain what this feature can do for you.
+In this article, we’re going to use a simple example to introduce you to the Solver technique, and then in the next article, we’ll present some complex examples to explain what this feature can do for you.

 The following figure shows a worksheet.
 It is a set up to calculate the profit for three products.

 Column B displays the number of units of each product.
 Profit per unit for each product is shown in Column C, and Column D contains formulas.
 These formulas calculate the total profit for each product by multiplying the units by the profit per unit.

 You don’t need to be a business graduate to realize that the highest profit comes from Product C. Therefore, to maximize total profit from production, the production management can produce only Product C. But if things were so straightforward, you wouldn’t need tools like Solver.
 This company has some constraints that must be met to produce products:

 - The combined production capacity is 300 units per day.